 - Understand the circumstances for the flight delay or cancellation so you what the airline can/will do for you.

 - Knowledge is power, so know before you go.
 Understand the airline’s policy for reimbursement and/or re-booking of flights, and politely ask that they assist you within the provisions of their company contract of carrier with passengers.

-- If your flight is delayed or cancelled due to unforeseen circumstances, you are limited in what the airline is obligated to do for you.
+- If your flight is delayed or canceled due to unforeseen circumstances, you are limited in what the airline is obligated to do for you.
 Be prepared to pay for your own lodging and meals. however.

 - If the flight error is due to circumstances within airline control, such as mechanical problem, computer error, or overbooking of flight, and gate agent says they can do nothing to help you, politely invoke Rule 240 or the specific rule within the airlines own contract of carrier policies.
 Ask that they put you on the next available flight, regardless if it is their airline.

-- If the flight is cancelled due to circumstances within airline control, ask for lodging, airport transportation, and a meal voucher.
-You may not get a choice of hotel, but you will have place to rest for the night.
+- If the flight is canceled due to circumstances within airline control, ask for lodging, airport transportation, and a meal voucher.
+You may not get a choice of hotel, but you will have a place to rest for the night.
 If you prefer another hotel, ask if they can reimburse you for a certain amount toward the other hotel.